 For all I know, there’s maybe a redeeming part of the movie that I missed where Garnett doesn’t look like a doofus anymore.
 Big deal.
 The point of this blog is that Uncut Gems was so revolting to the point that I couldn’t sit through it.
 When a movie’s cursing and middle-school street talk turns you off, should that be a positive quality about yourself?
 Well, yeah!

 Cursing makes me cringe, especially if it’s in every sentence.
 Hey, I don’t mind the f-word.
 I use it, albeit conservatively.
 To use it liberally looks so…forced.
 And you look like a friggin’ lunkhead when you do it.
 Give me something thought-provoking and sophisticated and I’ll sit through it.
 Does that make me thought-provoking or sophisticated?
 I’ll let you be the judge.

 The takeaway from today’s blog is: ALWAYS, and I mean, ALWAYS pay attention to someone’s taste in movies.
 ALWAYS.
 Their tastes show a lot more than they realize.

 If you’re Jewish and your boyfriend likes Nazi propaganda films, then baby I got bad news for you.

 Film Rating: NO RATING.

-DID NOT FINISH.
-I’D RATHER LOOK INTO SOMEONE’S BUTTHOLE, WHICH I ALREADY DID.
-THANKS, MOVIE!!!
+I’D RATHER GAZE INTO SOMEONE’S BUTTHOLE AND I ALREADY DID THAT.
+THANKS, MOVIE!!!!!!!